4 min read

 Tip 3: Offer Choices

 You don’t know why the student is not responding.
-Giving a student choices for how and when to communicate can help them feel empowered to make the choice that’s right for them.
+Giving a student choices on how and when to communicate can help them feel empowered to make the choice that’s right for them.

 • Typical business hours might not work for the student’s schedule.
 If you are available, offering an evening option might be effective.